blockbasti/just_another_workout_timer/README.md

       <p>
         NOTE: Due to the process of releasing updates on F-Droid, the version there can be outdated for a few days.
         The version on GitHub will always be the latest.
 Keep in mind, that the F-Droid and GitHub versions are not compatible with each other.
         If you switch, you will loose ALL your data.
+You need to  <a href="#how-to-backup--restore-your-workouts">backup your workouts</a> to keep them.
       </p>

 <!-- TABLE OF CONTENTS -->